edx/insights/README.md

 See examples for syntax.

+Please be aware that the exported API is quite minimal.

 Shortcuts/invariants
 --------------------

+* Static file handling is not there yet.
+* Template rendering is a hack.
+* Duplicate events/downtime is not handled.
 * At present, events come into the system through an SOA.
 The tracking framework is modified to use a Python HTTP logger, which are received by the framework.
 For most events, this should be replaced with